 In some cases, Blue Cross and Blue Shield will need more information or records to determine if the health care setting is suitable to treat your condition.
 For example, Blue Cross and Blue Shield may ask for the results of a face-to-face clinical evaluation or of a second opinion.
 If Blue Cross and Blue Shield does need more information, Blue Cross and Blue Shield will ask for this missing information or records within 15 calendar days of the date that it received your health care provider's request for approval.
 The information or records that Blue Cross and Blue Shield asks for must be provided to Blue Cross and Blue Shield within 45 calendar days of the request.
 If this information or these records are not provided to Blue Cross and Blue Shield within these 45 calendar days, your proposed coverage will be denied.
-If Blue Cross and Blue Shield will make a decision within two working days of the date it is received.
+If Blue Cross and Blue Shield receives this information or records within this time frame, Blue Cross and Blue Shield will make a decision within two working days of the date it is received.